 “Through travel I first became aware of the outside world; it was through travel that I found my own introspective way of becoming a part of it.”

 From a toddler’s first steps to a college freshman’s orientation week, the journeys your children take will continually mold their view of the world and their sense of mission in it.
-They may find a voice someday through teaching, architecture, culinary arts, or any other avenue.
-In the meantime, love them.
+They may find their writing voice someday through teaching, architecture, culinary arts, or any other avenue.
+Meanwhile, love them.
 Encourage them.
 Through bittersweet changes, through the heartache of parting, your children will remember your unwavering support—and they will know that love is the strongest force in the world.

 Daniella Dautrich is a WriteShop alumna and a graduate of Hillsdale College.
 She and her husband have a beautiful little daughter.
 They fill their home with books on writing, literature, and computer science.